Corset: Medical

-A corset brace is a lumbar support that is used in the prevention and treatment of low-back pain.
+A corset brace is a lumbar support that is used in the prevention and treatment of lower-back pain.
+They can also be prescribed to patients healing from spinal surgery.
+A corset brace resembles a historical corset, but is typically made with elastic fabric and plastic boning to allow for more flexibility.
+Metal boning may be used if more rigidity is needed.
+Artist Andy Warhol was shot in 1968 and never fully recovered; he wore a corset for the rest of his life.

 Construction

-Corsets are typically constructed of a stiff material, such as buckram, structured with boning (also called ribs or stays) inserted into channels in the cloth or leather.
-In the 18th and early 19th century, thin strips of baleen (also known as whalebone) were favoured for the boning.
-Plastic is the most commonly used material for modern corsets and the majority of poor-quality corsets.
-Spring and/or spiral steel or synthetic whalebone is preferred for stronger and generally better quality corsets.
+Corsets are typically constructed of a sturdy, nonstretch material, often cotton, with coutil being a popular choice historically.
+Other materials sometimes used included silk, wool, or leather.
+Structure is provided by boning (also called ribs or stays) inserted into channels in the cloth or leather.
+In the 18th and early 19th century, thin strips of baleen (also known as whalebone) were favoured for the boning, while steel boning was more common in the mid to late 19th century.
+Spring and/or spiral steel boning or synthetic whalebone (plastic boning specifically designed for corsetry) are the preferred materials for higher quality modern corsets.
+Plastic is commonly used for modern fashion corsets.
 Other materials used for boning have included ivory, wood, and cane.

-Corsets are held together by lacing, usually (though not always) at the back.
-Tightening or loosening the lacing produces corresponding changes in the firmness of the corset.
+The front of the corset is supported by a stiff, flat piece along the sternum called the busk which creates a smooth line in the front, usually made of wood or metal.Corsets are held together by lacing, typically on the back of the garment.
+Tightening or loosening the lacing produces corresponding changes in the level of compression of the corset.
 Depending on the desired effect and time period, corsets can be laced from the top down, from the bottom up, or both up from the bottom and down from the top, using the bunny ears lacing method.
-Victorian corsets also had a buttoned or hooked front opening called a busk.
+In the Victorian era, the center-front split busk was developed, which allowed the corset to be buttoned or hooked in the front.
+This allowed corsets to be more easily worn and removed by the wearer, even if she did not have help at hand to loosen or tighten the laces.
 If the corset was worn loosely, it was possible to leave the lacing as adjusted and take the corset on and off using the front opening.
 (If the corset is worn snugly, this method will damage the busk if the lacing is not significantly loosened beforehand).
-Self-lacing was how women would dress as help was usually unnecessary as long as a mirror was handy.

-Comfort

-In the past, a woman's corset was usually worn over a chemise, a sleeveless low-necked gown made of washable material (usually cotton or linen).
-It absorbed perspiration and kept the corset and the gown clean.
-In modern times, a tee shirt, camisole, or corset liner may be worn.

-Moderate lacing is not incompatible with vigorous activity.
-During the second half of the 19th century, when corset wearing was common among women, sport corsets were specifically designed for wear while bicycling, playing tennis, or horseback riding, as well as for maternity wear.
+Spoon busks were developed in the 1870s and serve to shape the stomach to create a more fashionable rounded look, preventing the rigid bottom of the corset from jutting out, as well as distributing the pressure from the corset.